-The ERM Committee oversees the management of the Bank's Risk Taxonomy, inclusive of the operational support of all business unit.
-The ERM Committee operates based on the terms of reference derived from the Enterprise Risk Management Framework, which is an enterprise risk approach in managing all risk types included within the Risk Taxonomy (19 risk classifications); that can impact on the Group's capabilities to achieve its strategic goals and business objectives.
-This will allow the Management to understand the risk profiles in order to keep adequate risk controls and respective mitigants in line with the BIBD Group's risk appetite statements approved by the BOD.
+The Group ERM Committee oversees the management of the Bank's Risk Taxonomy, inclusive of operational risks.
+This committee operates based on the terms of reference derived from the Enterprise Risk Management Framework, which is an enterprise risk approach in managing all risk types included within the Risk Taxonomy (19 risk classifications) that can impact the Group's capabilities to achieve its strategic goals and business objectives.
+This allows the Management to understand the risk profiles to maintain adequate risk controls and respective mitigants in line with the BIBD Group's risk appetite statements approved by the Board of Directors.